TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

    :rst:`name`
       Set a <reference-label>.
-This label can be used to link from any given text to the specific code-block.
+This label can be used to link from any given text to the specific code block.
 The name needs to be unique within one manual.

    See also the official